simonlichtinger/PyMEMENTO/docs/examples.rst

     ADK contains three histidine residues.
 By default, these would be assigned by gmx pdb2gmx, however this is almost never a good idea because different histidine prototation states between umbrella sampling windows will crash replica exchange (because the atom ordering and connectivity are not identical).
 It is therefore recommended to first run pdb2gmx on one of the end states and use the resulting histidine protonation states for all intermediates, as was done in this example.
+In order to avoid problems, with pre-assigned histidine protonation states in your input coordinate files (which come with residue names like HISE, depending on the forcefield), it is often safest to rename all histidines to 'HIS' before passing to PyMEMENTO and reassigning them later.

 Handling lipids